spirom/arrow-simpledb/README.md

         std::dynamic_pointer_cast<ColumnCursorWrapper<arrow::DoubleType>>(
             fptc.getColumn(std::string("cost")));

-    while (tc.hasMore()) {
+    while (fptc.hasMore()) {
         // ...
     }

 Table cursors can be composed arbitrarily:

-    ScanTableCursor tc(table);
+    std::shared_ptr<TableCursor> tc = dbTable->getScanCursor();

     std::shared_ptr<Filter> first_filter =
         std::make_shared<GreaterThanFilter<arrow::Int64Type>>("id", 11);
-    FilterProjectTableCursor first_cursor(tc, first_filter);
+    FilterProjectTableCursor first_cursor(*tc, first_filter);

     std::shared_ptr<Filter> second_filter =
         std::make_shared<LessThanFilter<arrow::DoubleType>>("cost", 42);
     FilterProjectTableCursor second_cursor(first_cursor, second_filter);

-## Dictionary encoded columns

-The query dictionary encoded columns, use the `ScanTableCursor` constructor that tales an array of encodings.
-The encodings apply to the table columns in the order in which they appear int he table.
-For example:

-    ScanTableCursor tc(table, { GenericColumnCursor::PLAIN, GenericColumnCursor::DICT });
+## More Examples

+See the unit tests in [testdb/TableTest.cpp](testdb/TableTest.cpp) for more examples of how to use the query framework, and the test setup code in [testdb/Tables.cpp](testdb/Tables.cpp) for more examples of creating and populating tables.

 # Things Not Yet Investigated

-* A cleaner way to create tables
-* Encodings (dictionary, ...)
 * Data representation
   * Nulls
   * Non-relational data
-* A full range of column types (currently just int64 and double)
+* A full range of column types (currently just int64, double and string)
-* Vectorized execution
+* The table creation and query framework currently uses some Arrow datatypes in its API -- that may not be a good idea.
+* Memory pools are not used very thoughtfully.
+* Vectorized execution -- in fact the framework currently mnakes heavy use of virtual methods at considerable cost
 * Parallelism

 # Dependencies